 ABSTRACT

-Chhattisgarh have kind of diversity in term of Minor Forest wood spices would examine diverse and long range of tree spices including major tree species like Sal (Shorea robusta), Tendu (Diospyrous melaonxylon), Mahua (Madhuca indica), Char (Buchanania lanzan), Kusum (Schleichera oleosa) and other forest Tree species.
-The review study investigates the socioeconomic and beneficial importance of minor forest wood species found in or country and Chhattisgarh state and their different district.
+Chhattisgarh have kind of huge diversity in term of Minor Forest wood spices would examine diverse and long range of tree spices including major tree species like Sal (Shorea robusta), Tendu (Diospyrous melaonxylon), Mahua (Madhuca indica), Char (Buchanania lanzan), Kusum (Schleichera oleosa) and other forest Tree species.
+The Present review study investigates the socioeconomic and beneficial importance of minor forest wood species found in or country and Chhattisgarh state and their different district.
 Minor forest wood species and their sustainable use improve the community and their livelihood with help of government.
-This aim of this review paper to examines the current status of various minor forest wood species in the region, non-wood forest products (NTFPs) have gained attention for their potential to generate rural income and enhance markets, their role in preserving traditional knowledge, their contribution to sustainable forest management and conservation, and their impact on improving dietary diversity and providing nourishment, particularly for communities living near forests.
+This The aim of this review paper to examines the current status of various minor forest wood species in the region, non-wood forest products (NTFPs) have gained attention for their potential to generate rural income and enhance markets, their role in preserving traditional knowledge, their contribution to sustainable forest management and , conservation, and their impact on improving dietary diversity and providing nourishment, particularly for communities living near forests.
 In Chhattisgarh, minor forest produce plays a vital role in the livelihood of tribes and forest dependent communities.
 The collection, processing and trade of minor forest produce provide employment and income opportunities for millions of people.
 The collection and trade of minor forest produce provide employment and income opportunities for millions of people.

 Keywords – Socioeconomic, sustainable forest management, Sal, Tendu, Mahua.